-Province Preferential share to spouse (net assets after taxes, expenses and debts are paid) Remaining assets (spouse + 1 child) Remaining assets (spouse + >1 child) Definition of spouse and special rules British Columbia \$300,000 plus household furnishings and 1/2 of residue If second marriage or child not of both deceased and spouse, then only \$150,000 If estate is less than preferential value, spouse gets entire estate 1/2 to spouse; 1/2 to child 1/3 to spouse, 2/3 to children.
-If second marriage or child not of both deceased and spouse, then 1/2 to spouse and 1/2 to all children "Spouse" includes common-law spouse; may be considered so after living together for 2 years and excludes those separated for more than one year, except where otherwise determined on application to the court.
+Province Preferential share to spouse (net assets after taxes, expenses and debts are paid) Remaining assets (spouse + 1 child) Remaining assets (spouse + >1 child) Definition of spouse and special rules British Columbia \$300,000 plus household furnishings and 1/2 of residue If second marriage, then only \$150,000 1/2 to spouse; 1/2 to child 1/3 to spouse, 2/3 to children.
+If second marriage, then 1/2 to spouse and 1/2 to all children "Spouse" includes common-law spouse; may be considered so after living together for 2 years and excludes those separated for more than one year, except where otherwise determined on application to the court.
 No matrimonial property claims or dependant's relief opportunity.
-Having a child no shortcut to common law status. gets entire estate More than one spouse possible, generally share equally unless they agree otherwise.
+Having a child no shortcut to common law status.
 Alberta All to spouse if only spouse or spouse with common descendant children Otherwise preferential share is greater of 50% or \$150,000 All to spouse if her children as well, otherwise greater of 50% or \$150,000, child receives the rest All to spouse if her children as well, otherwise greater of 50% or \$150,000, children split the rest "Spouse" includes adult interdependent partner living together for 3 years and excludes those separated for more than two years, or who had previously executed a separation agreement.
-Special rules when there is both surviving spouse and surviving adult interdependent partner with "spousal" share split between them.
 Where adult interdependent partner is also related to the deceased, there is an exclusion from any further allocation from the estate. "child" includes any biological children and adopted children.
 No matrimonial property claims.
 Saskatchewan \$100,000 1/2 to spouse; 1/2 to child 1/3 to spouse, 2/3 to children "Spouse" includes common-law partner; may be considered so after living together for 2 years and excludes legally married spouses who were cohabiting with someone else on the date of death.
 Spouse may apply for larger share as dependant if not adequately provided for and may apply for matrimonial property division on death.